-The Hillman Car Company was founded in the Midlands city of Coventry in the late Ninteenth century.
+The Hillman Car Company was founded in 1910 by William Hillman in the Midlands city of Coventry.

-At that time Coventry was the UK epicentre of the motorcycle manufacturing industry.
+Coventry at that time was the UK epicentre of the cycle manufacturing industry.

 In the years immediately preceding the outbreak of the Second World War as well as directly after, Hillman cars were marketed under several other Rootes marques, with the company feeling the benefits from being under the umbrella of the giant car group.